sapioit/TimberbornMods/CustomTools/README.md

 1. Create a simple class that inherits from [`AbstractCustomTool`](https://github.com/ihsoft/TimberbornMods/blob/timberborn-1.0/CustomTools/Tools/AbstractCustomTool.cs) or one of its descendants.
-This class will be serving teh tool functionality.
+This class will be serving the tool functionality.
+   * This class must be bound via Bindito as singleton.

 2. Create a blueprint that defines the appearance of your button:
    * Add [`CustomToolSpec`](https://github.com/ihsoft/TimberbornMods/blob/8704467e2e08885f47f8b4cce06ed01912e48672/CustomTools/Core/CustomToolSpec.cs)